DaveAldon/Dynamic-Datatables/README.md

 }

 If it's blank, it defaults to the column's actual name.
-In the future, I'll be adding more complexity to this method and make it better and easier to throw in a datatable and change its columns on the fly, by simply plopping in the tag we know and love, without anything inside of it:
+In the future, I'll be adding more complexity to this method and make it better and easier to throw in a datatable and change its columns on the fly.

-<table id="dataTable" class="display compact wrap" cellspacing="0" width="100%"></table>